Valdorff/rp-thoughts/rpl_staking/readme.md

 ### RPL Value (a model combining appreciation and rewards)
 Some people have mentioned fears of this proposal causing a sell-off from RPL-heavy folks.
 I don't see this at all.
+This proposal better aligns incentives and is a win for everyone.

+#### The model
 We can model expected price appreciation against ETH as an APR.
 For example, if you expect price to double within 2 years, you can get an apr of `2^(1/2) - 1 = 1.41 - 1 = 41%`.
-If you make that your risk adjusted expectation (eg, you'll call it 1.8x to make up for high risk, even though you think it has a 2x EV), you can include that too (in this case that would be 34%).
+If you use your risk adjusted expectation (eg, you'll call it 1.8x to make up for high risk, even though you think it has a 2x EV), you can include that too (in this case that would be 34%).

 | ![image](./imgs/apr_and_appreciation.png) |          ![image](./imgs/apr_and_appreciation_zoom.png)           |
 |:-----------------------------------------:|:-----------------------------------------------------------------:|